tinymce/tinymce-docs/plugins/comments.md

 1. Click on this ![**3dots**]({{site.baseurl}}/images/3dots.png) icon above the comments box to expand the menu.
 1. Select **Delete conversation** from the menu items.
-1. The following decision dialog box will appear:
+1. The following decision dialog box will appear:<br/>
 ![**delete conversation**]({{site.baseurl}}/images/decision.png)
 1. Click **Cancel** to save or **Delete** to remove the conversation.